Designing for Digital Print

 Do not set white text to overprint.
 Setting a colour to overprint lays a colour over the top of another colour.
 White in CMYK terms is 0%, so if you overprint zero ink on top of another colour it will disappear.

-It is important that you supply all your artwork with 3mm bleed.
+It is important that you supply all your artwork with 3mm bleed. click here for a detailed explanation.

 Do not impose the pages or save them as reader’s pairs, this is not print ready.
 We require a PDF consisting of single pages running from the front cover through to the back cover.
 If blank pages are needed in the final book they need to be included in the document.
 For saddle-stitched books please remember that the number of pages in a book must be divisible by four (24pp 32pp 40pp etc).
 If your PDF has 10 pages you will need to add 2 blank pages to make it work.

-Why It is important to give us pages in their running order
+Why it is important to give us pages in their running order

 Instead of supplying, for example, the front and back covers first, followed by the inner pages, it’s important to supply pages in numerical order, with the cover being the front page and the back page being the last.
 This ensures your document is printed correctly in the order you want.